topheman/gopher-ball/README.md

 I have a JavaScript background (both frontend and NodeJS).
 I started go a few weeks ago (really enjoy it - just like a NodeJS with pointers and threads 😜).

-I needed some project to test on.
-For the last years, I made a few [video games in JavaScript](http://dev.topheman.com/my-projects/) and I think it's a good way to learn a new programming language (some people will tell that it's a little weird to learn go that way which might be more server/data oriented).

-Anyway here is my first golang project.
-I must thank [Francesc Campoy](https://github.com/campoy) for his great [Youtube Videos JustForFunc](https://youtu.be/aYkxFbd6luY?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ).

-As you will see, **this is still a work in progress**.
-If some of you have infos about the build part, please share them via the [issues](https://github.com/topheman/gopher-ball/issues), [twitter](https://twitter.com/topheman) or any other way ...
+For my first side project in Go, I decided to make a video game, since I think it's a [very good way](http://dev.topheman.com/my-projects/) to get into a new programming language.

+The [Youtube Videos tutorial JustForFunc](https://youtu.be/aYkxFbd6luY?list=PL64wiCrrxh4Jisi7OcCJIUpguV_f5jGnZ) by [Francesc Campoy](https://github.com/campoy) were a great resource.

+At the end, the development only took me a few days whereas the [packaging / build part](#build) took me a lot of time (and is still in progress) ...
+For this part, I must thank [veeableful](https://github.com/veeableful) for her help [on this issue](https://github.com/veandco/go-sdl2/issues/234).

+If you feel like to help, please take a look at the [issues](https://github.com/topheman/gopher-ball/issues).

 ## Install